projectatomic/atomic-site/source/blog/2018-03-02-containers-w-skopeo-ostree-oci.md

-In this blog post we are going to demonstrate how to use the same components used by [Project Atomic](http://www.projectatomic.io/) to run the containers without a Docker daemon, namely:
+In this blog post we are going to demonstrate how to use the same components used by [Project Atomic](http://www.projectatomic.io/) in the so called [system containers](https://www.projectatomic.io/blog/2016/09/intro-to-system-containers/) that is to run the containers without a Docker daemon, namely:
 [skopeo](https://github.com/projectatomic/skopeo),
 [ostree](https://github.com/ostreedev/ostree), and an OCI runtime like [runc](https://github.com/opencontainers/runc)